 - Take their intersection point Y as center

 - Repeat the same process for the rest of the tangents.
 This way we will get a curve out of arcs constructed by now.
 And we will get the required involute of the curve.

-The involutes of the curve has many applications in industries and businesses.
+The involutes of the curve have many applications in industries and businesses.

 - Gear industries – To make teeth for two revolving machines and gears.

 - Scroll compressing and Gas Compressing – These are made in this shape to reduce noise and to make them efficient.